 --Angela Silak & Cindy Kaplan

 "Industry Spotlight" is our monthly series where we interview professionals from across the entertainment industry about their current jobs and career trajectories.
 Our hope is that you will learn more about the positions you're already interested in, discover new roles you may not have considered, and utilize the wisdom of those who've paved the way before you to forge your own path for success.

-HOLLYWOOD RESUMES: In one sentence, how would you describe what you do?
+HOLLYWOOD RESUMES: In one sentence, how would you define your job?

-HR: What do you like most about your day-to-day?
+HR: What do you like most about your job?

 HR: What are the skills someone would need to succeed in your position?